kristopherkyle/Corpus-Methods-Intro/Python_Tutorial_9.md

 					if dep_text != None and dep_text != dependent: #if dependent text is specified and text doesn't match, skip item continue

-					if head_text != None and head_text != head: #if head text is specified and text doesn't match, skip item continue
+					if head_text != None and head_text != headt: #if head text is specified and text doesn't match, skip item continue

 					dep_headi.append([token.i-index_start,token.head.i-index_start]) #add sentence-level index numbers for dependent and head